emrgnt-cmplxty/fermi/docs/0.old/api/overview.md

 ---
 id: overview
-title: Axion APIs
+title: Fermi APIs
 sidebar_label: Overview
 ---

-Take a look at the different available APIs to help you build amazing apps on Axion.
+Take a look at the different available APIs to help you build amazing apps on Fermi.

 ## JSON-RPC {#rpc-api}

-[Axion JSON-RPC](/docs/api/rpc) provides a simple JSON RPC 2.0 API to interact with the Axion blockchain.
+[Fermi JSON-RPC](/docs/api/rpc) provides a simple JSON RPC 2.0 API to interact with the Fermi blockchain.

 | API | Description |
 |-----|-------------|